 1. The informal working groups shall report to GRVA and are open to all participants of WP.29.

-[Two co-Chairs] and a Secretary will manage each informal group.
+[Two co-Chairs] and a Secretary will manage the informal group.

 Experts may be invited upon invitation by the [co-chairs] to ensure engagement of the best available experts.